Frequently Asked Questions

 The vehicle was previously reported as stolen and has been recovered.

 - What does 'Theft of Entire Vehicle' mean?

 The whole vehicle was stolen.
-The payout is based on whether the vehicle had to be replaced, or if any damage was sustained by the unit while out of the owner possession.
+The payout is based on whether the vehicle had to be replaced, or if any damage was sustained by the unit while out of the owner’s possession.

 - What does 'Theft from Vehicle' mean?

-Items that were either attached to, or part of the vehicle, were stolen.
+Items were stolen that were either attached to or part of the vehicle.
 These could include air bags, stereos, rims and tires.
 This does NOT include personal items in the vehicle like golf clubs or laptops.

 - What does 'Theft' mean?

 The vehicle was stolen from its legal owner.